aaayushg/generative_IDPs/README.md

 Implementation_codes/

          -autoencoder_train_generate.py: Script to train the autoencoder with the MD trajectory (PDB format) as an input.
+Input files can be provided on request.

          -run_python.sh: Running the autoencoder_train_generate.py script with customized entries i.e., epochs, batchsize, input file etc.